Our Freedom: Then and Now logo

 • Reflections from local residents on what ‘Freedom’ means to them today.

 The show includes storytelling from Jessie McMeekin and an uplifting new song written for the project by JP Worsfold, and arranged for choir by Dave Camlin.
-It has been learnt and sung by a scratch choir of local residents over this autumn, and performed in an open-air world premiere as part of the Cockermouth Annual Christmas Lights Switch On event.
+It was learnt and sung by a scratch choir of local residents over autumn 2025, and performed in an open-air world premiere as part of the Cockermouth Annual Christmas Lights Switch On event in November 2025.

 Our Sources